thoughtspot/thoughtspot.github.io/pages/disaster_recovery/disk_failure.md

 ---
-title: [elephant]
+title: [Disk failure]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "ThoughtSpot uses replication of stored data.
+When a disk goes bad, ThoughtSpot continues to operate."
 sidebar: mydoc_sidebar
 ---
-# Disk failure

-ThoughtSpot uses replication of stored data.
-When a disk goes bad, ThoughtSpot continues to operate.

 Replacement of a bad disk should be initiated through ThoughtSpot Support in this event, at your earliest convenience.

 ## Symptoms